Shaylee Bent

-Shaylee Bent (born 13 September 2000) is an Australian rugby league footballer who plays as a er for the St George Illawarra Dragons in the NRL Women's Premiership and the Tweed Heads Seagulls in the QRL Women's Premiership.
+Shaylee Bent (born 13 September 2000) is an Australian rugby league footballer who plays as a er for the Gold Coast Titans Women in the NRL Women's Premiership and the Wynnum Manly Seagulls in the QRL Women's Premiership.

-She is a New South Wales, Indigenous All Stars and Australian 9s representative.
+She is a New South Wales, Indigenous All Stars and Australian representative.

 Background

 Born in Penrith, New South Wales, Bent is of Indigenous Australian and Greek descent.
 At age 15, Bent began playing rugby league for the Glenmore Park Brumbies.